Torrenal/Covid-19-Maps/US_Maps/Deaths/README.md

 ### Replacing the border mask
 The raw output is all in the image, to access it you just need to reset the Alpha channel.
 GIMP's Colors->Curves function may suffice for the task.
 Once the mask is off, you are free to replace it with your own.

-Legend (to be created)
-Color coding is black-red-yellow-???-???, with black being no cases and full-red (0xFF0000) being 1/4 of the way the up the full scale.
-The halfway point is full yellow (0xFFFF00)  The top half of the scale is presently uncolored (no data currently being rendered reaches it), but the scale will be extended if the need arises.
+Legend (formal version pending)
+Color coding is presently based off of a HSB scale, and may be subject to future changes.
+The file 'legendTest.png' contains the full legend.
+For this chart, it's the bottom scale and read left to right, as 'low to high'.
+This is provided in case you want to remap to your own color scheme)

 ## Reading the map
 The map is created from county-level data, so don't try looking for detail smaller than counties.
-The strength of this map is that it's easier to grasp what's occurring over time with an animation than with most other maps that I've seen plotting this data.
+The strength of this map is that it's easier to grasp what's occurring over time with an animation than with most other maps that I've seen plotting this same data - it's fitting the data to natural curves rather than rigid shapes, and those curves move over time in response to changes in the data.

 ## Scale Math
-Get the deathsRate into the format of deaths/saturationCount.
-Saturation Count is the 'estimated total deaths if everyone gets sick', and for our purposes here a fatality rate of 1% is assumed, so we have effectively:
- DeathRate = deaths/(Population/100)
-Then we apply log scaling to the calculated DeathRate.
-If it's below 0.5, we take the log deathRate and normalize between 0 and .5
-If it's over .5, we subtract it from 1, take the log, and normalize between .5 and 1.
+The scale has a log component to it so as not to lose the ability to reflect meaningful detail at any scale.
+Start by calculating the raw value of Deaths * 100 / Population.

+This yields a number (that should be) in the range of 0 to 1.

+If the value is between 0 and 0.5, use Log10(0.5)/2/Log10(value) If the value is between 0.5 and 1, use the 1- Log10(0.5)/2/Log10(1-value)